-Later hay rakes were horse drawn.
-These were dump rakes; wide, two wheeled machines that had curved iron teeth.
+Later hay rakes were horse-drawn.
+These were dump rakes; wide, two-wheeled machines that had curved wood or iron teeth.
 They were operated by the farmer from a seat mounted over the rake.

 When tractors were introduced to the farm, hay rakes were developed that attached to the back of a tractor.
 Instead of horses, a tractor pulled the rake.

 The main part of the rake was made from wood while the wheels and teeth were metal, usually iron or steel.
 Later rakes were made almost completely from metal.

 Purpose of the Rake

 The hay rake was used to collect cut hay into windrows to prepare it to be baled or loaded on a wagon.
 The hay was fluffed up and turned so that it would dry.
 The rake made the entire process easier.

 How the Rake Worked

 The rake teeth dragged the ground, collecting the cut hay.
 When the teeth were full, the farmer lifted the rake, which left the hay in a pile.
 More hay was then added to the pile, or windrow with each pass.

 If you're buying or selling an antique farm hay rake, it's helpful to have a sense for what these implements are worth.
 Hand held hay rakes tend to sell for $50 to $100, depending on their age and condition.
 Very old examples or those with interesting design elements can sell for more.